adrienharnay/ssr-starter-pack/README.md

 ];
 ```

-This code will output two files, called **manifests**, which will map predictable chunk names to the real, dynamic ones.
+This code will output two files, which we will call **manifests**.

 #### Including assets in the document

 The last step is to include our assets in the document.
-It requires accessing our manifests, in order to include the right assets names.

 [app.js](./app.js)
 ```js